Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Methodology

-Although the URE has sound theoretical properties, we have found that it can encounter several overfitting problems when using complex models such as deep neural networks.
-The training curves and testing curves of the method that works by minimizing the URE in Eq.~(\ref{ure_eq}) are shown in Figure~\ref{overfit_exp}.
-We refer to the method that works by minimizing the corrected risk estimator in Eq.~(\ref{corrected_eq}) introduced below as CONU, where the algorithm details are summarized in Appendix \ref{conu_algo}.
+Although the unbiased risk estimator~(URE) has sound theoretical properties, we have found that it can encounter several overfitting problems when using complex models such as deep neural networks.
+The training curves and test curves of the method that works by minimizing the URE in Eq.~(\ref{ure_eq}) are shown in Figure~\ref{overfit_exp}.
 We can observe that the overfitting phenomena often occur almost simultaneously when the training loss becomes negative.
-We conjecture the overfitting problems arise from the negative terms in Eq.~(\ref{ure_eq}) \citep{cao2021learning,kiryo2017positive,lu2020mitigating}.
-Therefore, following \citet{ishida2019complementary,kiryo2017positive}, we wrap each potentially negative term with a \emph{non-negative risk correction function} $g(z)$, such as the absolute value function $g(z)=|z|$.
+We conjecture the overfitting problems are related with the negative terms in Eq.~(\ref{ure_eq})~\citep{kiryo2017positive,lu2020mitigating,cao2021learning}.
+Therefore, following~\citet{lu2020mitigating,wang2023binary}, we wrap each potentially negative term with a \emph{non-negative risk-correction function} $g(z)$, such as the absolute value function $g(z)=|z|$.
 For ease of notation, we introduce

 Then, the corrected risk estimator can be written as $\widetilde{R}\left(f_{1}, f_{2}, \ldots, f_{q}\right)=\sum_{k=1}^{q}\widetilde{R}_{k}(f_{k})$, where